jga9325/apartments-api/README.md

 ### Attributes
 - **id**: integer
-   - Must be the id of an existing user
+   - must reference an existing user
 - **firstName**: string
 - **lastName**: string
 - **email**: string
-   - Must be unique
+   - must be unique
 - **phoneNumber**: string
-   - Must be 10 digits with no spaces or dashes ex.
+   - must be 10 digits with no spaces or dashes ex.
 1234567890
-   - Must be unique
+   - must be unique
 - **birthDate**: date
-   - User must be between 18 and 100 years of age
+   - user must be between 18 and 100 years of age
 - **dateJoined**: date
-   - This value won't be updated so null is fine
+   - this value won't be updated so null is acceptable

 **Response Codes**
-- `204` - created successfully
+- `204` - updated successfully
 - `404` - user id is invalid
 - `409` - there is a conflict between the provided attributes and existing data